debezium/debezium-design-documents/DDD-11.md

 * The immutable transaction fields collapse into a single connector-defined `attributes` value.
 * The connector's metadata arrays become the layout's columns.
-  The transaction owns only the three value-location columns (`valueChunk`, `valueOffset`, and `valueLength`), because value storage is common to every connector.
+  The transaction owns only the three payload-location columns (`payloadChunk`, `payloadOffset`, and `payloadLength`), because payload storage is common to every connector.
   These are added to the layout's columns so that growth and truncation treat all of them uniformly.
-* `append` grows every column, delegates the metadata write to the layout, and then encodes values into chunks exactly as before.
+* `append` grows every column, delegates the metadata write and the payload encoding to the layout, and then appends the payload to the chunks exactly as before.
 * `truncateTo` trims the chunks exactly as before, and then truncates every column.
 * `drain` keeps the skip-bit contract.
   Whatever commit-time analysis a connector needs, such as Oracle's savepoint rollback resolution, remains connector code that reads the typed columns and produces the `BitSet`.

-`ValueChunk` and `ValueCodec` are unchanged, as neither has any knowledge of the connector.
+`PayloadChunk` is unchanged, as it has no knowledge of the connector.
+The payload codec is the opposite: it is entirely connector code, reached through the layout's `encode` and `decode`.

 Carrying the layout as the type parameter `L` is what allows connector code to get its own layout back from a transaction, with its typed columns, without a cast.